BUY TICKETS >

 Activities To Do Before and After Soaking

-Soaking at Iron Mountain Hot Springs is a Glenwood Springs activity highlight but even when you are not immersed in one of our 16 soaking pools, there’s plenty of fun to be had in Colorado’s favorite hot spring and mountain town.
+Soaking at Iron Mountain Hot Springs is a highlight of Glenwood Springs, but even when you are not immersed in one of our 16 soaking pools, Colorado’s favorite hot spring and mountain town has plenty of fun.

-After you reserve your soaking time online, fill in your Glenwood Springs vacation itinerary around your scheduled visit to Iron Mountain Hot Springs.
+After you reserve your soaking time online, fill in your Glenwood Springs vacation itinerary around your scheduled Iron Mountain Hot Springs visit.
 With so many things to do, it’s easy to customize and plan your day accordingly.
 Check out these suggestions for making the most of your time before and after soaking at Iron Mountain Hot Springs.

 After soaking, explore Glenwood SpringsMorning Soak: